pivotal-mea-pa/qnb-workshop/dotnet-core-tdd-concourse-cf/net-core-app/Setting-Up-the-App-in-Visual-Studio.en.md

+# Setting Up the App in Visual Studio

 **Previous:** [.NET Core App](/workshop/#net-core-app)

 In this section, we'll describe how to start your first app using [[Microsoft Visual Studio]].
 We'll be building a Notes RESTful API where multiple users can add and retrieve notes.